numtide/system-manager/documentation/docs/reference-guide.md

 * and yet another for monitoring and observability packages.

 In this manner, you can then build up a system by picking and choosing which services you need for a particular machine, and pull each one down from GitHub.

+To make this happen, however, requires careful consideration [as we discuss later](#dealing-with-conflicting-nix-files).

 ## Choosing a location